synfinatic/alpacascope/README.md

 ```

 Basically, just download the binary for your system (easist to run on the same Windows
 box as ASCOM & the Alpaca Remote Server) and run it.
-By default it will try to connect
-to Alpaca Remote Server on the local host (127.0.0.0) on port 11111 and listen on port 4030.
+It will automatically find
+the ASCOM Remote Server running on your network and connect to it.

 Configure SkySafari or other remote control software to connect to AlpacaScope on port
-4030 using the Celestron Nexstar (I use the Nexstar/Advanced GT) protocol.
+4030 using the Celestron Nexstar (I use the Nexstar/Advanced GT) or Meade LX200
+protocol.
+AlpacaScope supports both, but defaults to Nexstar.

+Note that AlpacaScope now supports the "Auto-Detect SkyFi" feature in SkySafari
+so you should no longer need to enter the IP address of AlpacaScope.

+### Command Line Flags

+AlpacaScope supports a number of optional CLI options.
+For a full list use the `--help`
+flag.

+ * `--help`         Built in help
+ * `--alpaca-host`  Manually set the FQDN or IP address of the host running ASCOM Remote Server
+ * `--alpaca-port`  Specify a custom TCP Port where ASCOM Remote Server is listening
+ * `--listen-ip`    Manually set an IP address to listen on
+ * `--listen-port`  Override the default port of 4030 to listen on
+ * `--mode`         Choose between "nexstar" and "lx200" protocols.
+ * `--debug`        Print debugging information

 ## FAQ